 "Stop trying to emasculate men!
 Let them be men"

 Comments saying that Gillette is "crapping all over" the guys who've supported the company and "gender-shaming" men.

-Write your own "Dear Men" letter, paragraph by paragraph, using the prompts below that inspired the video series!
+Write your own "Dear Men" letter, paragraph by paragraph, using the prompts below!

 Avoid obscene language, be thoughtful and careful with your words, and don't be afraid to be vulnerable.
 Submit your finalized letter using the button!
 Letters may be shared anonymously on social media.

 If you're willing to film your letter or would like to be entered into our drawing for a $50 Harry Race gift card, add your contact info to the submission form!